-I am a Research Assistant Professor at the Quello Center in the Department of Media and Information and an Adjunct Assistant Professor at the Department of Economics at Michigan State University.
 I am an economist by training with a research focus on vertical arrangements and structural changes between firms as well as in firm price discrimination strategies.
-In my recent work at the Quello Center, I have delved into these issues in the context of regulation in media and information markets, including with regard to network neutrality, price cap regulation of upstream wireline service markets, and wireless deployment.
+In my recent work, I have delved into these issues in the context of regulation in media and information markets, including with regard to network neutrality, price cap regulation of upstream wireline service markets, and wireless deployment.

 I earned a Ph.D. in economics at Washington University in St. Louis (WUStL).
 It was at WUStL that I first developed my interest in industrial organization.
 My Ph.D. dissertation, entitled “Essays on Consumer Shopping Behavior and Price Dispersion” (view dissertation) explored how firm policies and characteristics influence consumer shopping behavior in the presence of information asymmetries and in turn, how shopping behavior affects firm price and non-price policy.
 As a graduate student, I taught or assisted in teaching various microeconomics classes.
 In recognition of my teaching, I received the 2009 Dean’s Award for Teaching Excellence (Award Letter) and the 2008 Economics Department Teaching Assistant Award (Award Letter).

 In 1989, my family immigrated from Kiev, Ukraine to the United States (which I distinctly recall thinking of as the “Land of Bubblegum”).
-I spent the remainder of my childhood and most of my adolescence in Brooklyn, NY, where I developed my taste for pizza and honed my Russian/Jersey Shore accent.
-I entered my twenties in scenic Binghamton, NY, where I got my first taste of economics and later decided to move to the Midwest because I was hungry for more.
+I spent the remainder of my childhood and most of my adolescence in Brooklyn, NY, where I developed a taste for pizza, but not so much economics.
+I entered my twenties in scenic Binghamton, NY, where I got my first bite of economics and later decided to move to the Midwest because I was hungry for more.
 A lifelong passion was born.
-My interests outside economics include reading and on occasion writing fantasy and science fiction, cooking, hiking, and rock climbing.
-I also enjoy democracy, making people laugh, long walks and radiant sunsets (more so in the company of my wonderful wife).
+My interests outside economics include reading and on occasion writing, cooking, hiking, and rock climbing.
+I also enjoy democracy, making people laugh, parenting, and long walks and radiant sunsets (more so in the company of my wife and daughter).